openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `train`: The Client Identifier is an identifier that needs to be interpreted according to the rules of the TRAIN [@TRAIN] trust management mechanism.
 The client MUST send a parameter `trust_framework_operator` with the respective request, which identifies the operator of network the client claims to be a member of.

-Note that to use `client_id_format` values `oidc_federation_entity_id`, `did` and `x509_dn`, Verifiers MUST be confidential clients.
+Note that to use `client_id_format` values `oidc_federation_entity_id` and `did`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.

 Other specifications can define further values for the `client_id_format` parameter.